-International Student Grant is awarded based upon your financial need.
+- International Student Grants are awarded based upon your financial need.
 It is money you do not have to repay to St. Olaf and will be awarded in subsequent years as long as you are making progress towards your academic studies.
 The amount of your grant may increase slightly based upon the subsequent year’s tuition or comprehensive fee but will not change dramatically.

-International Student Employment provides students with the opportunity to work on campus for a certain number of hours per week.
+- International Student Employment funds provide students with the opportunity to work on campus for a certain number of hours per week.
 As an international student on an F-1 visa, you can work only on-campus and up to a maximum of 20 hours per week during the academic year and up to 40 hours per week during breaks.

 For questions regarding international student financial assistance or international admissions, please e-mail Jenny Howenstine at email@example.com.

-If you are an American living overseas or have dual citizenship with the United States, please refer to the standard prospective student financial aid pages.
+If you are an American living overseas or have dual citizenship with the United States, please refer to the Domestic Prospective Student Financial Aid Application Process.

 Planning Your Expenditures